Arnold W. G. Kean: Career

 His principal work, to which he devoted 40 years of his professional life, was the orderly development of civil aviation law.
 He played a significant role in the preparation of international conventions to combat hijacking and the criminal use of plastic explosives and was instrumental in the drafting of countless agreements to prevent offensive acts affecting aviation and to regulate the leasing and chartering of planes.
 He lectured in international law at University College London, (of which he was an Honorary Fellow) and abroad, educating an entire generation of specialists, and also to civil servants on the functions of the legal branch of the civil service at the Civil Service College, Sunningdale.

 After retirement, Kean served as a member and President of the United Nations Administrative Tribunal and assisted a number of developing states in drafting their air laws.
-A witty and entertaining lecturer with interests in classical music, stamps, and gardening, he held many prestigious appointments, awards and offices throughout his distinguished career.
+A witty and entertaining lecturer with interests in classical music, stamps, and gardening, he held many appointments, awards and offices throughout his career.
 He was awarded the CBE in 1977, the Edward Warner Award, the highest honor in civil aviation, and the King Christian X Liberation Medal for wartime services to Denmark.